All rights reserved © 2012 by Ernest Bywater

-On his first mission most Heroes arrives on Chaos with nothing but clothes, and he works his way up.
+On his first mission a Hero usually arrives on Chaos with nothing but clothes and he works his way up.
 He either makes his weapons or gets them from attackers.
-Missions get harder as the hero gains experience with operating on Chaos, and he builds up resources to conduct rescues.
+Missions get harder as the hero gains experience with operating on Chaos and he builds up resources to conduct rescues.

 Initially the Heroes weren’t allowed to have sex with anyone on Chaos except with a Companion.
 This rule had been broken at times, and it was changed by the new management put in place during the story Shiloh:

 Sexual relationships between Earth humans on Chaos, and between Earth males and the females of Chaos.
 As long as the activities are consensual they will now be allowed and the pain that was used to discourage the acts will now be suppressed.
 At the same time, due to the temporal fields which are part of the portals, pregnancy of human females while on Chaos or Crossroads will have to be prevented, and no pregnant women, other than the freshly impregnated Damsels from Cassandra, can be transported through any Portal.

 Some Heroes build a base of operations and recruit loyal helpers on Chaos to assist them with their rescues.

 Female Companions must not be able to become pregnant while on Chaos, so they need long term contraceptives before they go.